JosesGabriel/FlutterNavi/README.md

 ## Flutter

 - Best reference is always [Flutter's API Documentation](https://api.flutter.dev/).
 Find out more about a Widget's information (constructor, methods, etc.) by pasting the Widget name into the search bar.

+- [Collection of sample apps](https://flutter.github.io/samples) created by the Flutter Dev Team.
+Good for dissecting methodologies within the context of an actual app.

+- [Official Flutter Youtube channel](https://www.youtube.com/c/flutterdev).
+Contains Keynote talks, and a series called 'Widget of the Week' where they give a summary about what a Widget does and how it works.

 - [Reddit community](https://www.reddit.com/r/FlutterDev) for Flutter Development.